jarig/suton/README.md

         "validator_seed": '<seed phrase>',
         "validator_address": "-1:<validator address>",
         # optional name of a private key you placed under $TON_CONTROL_WORK_DIR/keys
-        # by specifying it you suppose to encrypt with appropriate public key and convert to base64 validator_seed and custodonian_seeds entries.
+        # by specifying it you suppose to encrypt with appropriate public key and convert to base64 validator_seed and custodian_seeds entries.
         "encryption_key_name": "",
-        # list of custodonian seeds that want to automate approvals on their behalf
+        # list of custodian seeds that want to automate approvals on their behalf
-        "custodonian_seeds": []
+        "custodian_seeds": []
     }
 ```